 Require all granted

-Now you can find the tomcat/jsp app running on port 80.
-This will also work with other scripts such as python/djangom nodejs.
-If you have any questions/feedback feel free to leave a comment.
+Now your Tomcat (JSP) application should be accessible on port 80.
+This setup will also work with other backends such as Python (Django) or Node.js.
+If there are any questions or feedback, feel free to leave a comment.